fourieraudio/docs/manual/getting-started.md

 :::info

-This page will hopefully get you up and running as soon as possible, we've kept it lean on purpose.
+This page will hopefully get you up and running as soon as possible; we've kept it lean on purpose.
 For more detailed information regarding all things **transform**.engine, please take a deep dive into our manual, which you can find in the sidebar on the left.

 :::

-# Step 1: Unpack the cardboard box
+## Step 1: Unpack the cardboard box

 The fun bit!
 Carefully unpack your **transform**.engine from the box.
 In the box, you will find: